w-e-w/sd-webui-hires-fix-tweaks/README.md

 ## Features

 1. Hires pass CFG scale
-   - set a different CFG scale for hires pass<br>this is particularly useful if you're working with LCM, can also a cheap interesting effects
+   - Set a different CFG scale for hires pass<br>this is particularly useful if you're working with LCM, can also a achieve interesting effects

 2. Hires Batch and Seed
    - Generate multiple hires pass form first pass image